 Felicia trained as a birth doula with Birth Arts International, and is the incoming co-president of Doulas Of Rhode Island, RI’s professional doula association.
 Felicia had her first child at seventeen, doing her best to navigate her pregnancy and birth, but often feeling overwhelmed and unsupported.
 This experience, and the powerfully positive birth of her second child with the support of a doula, set her on a path to supporting birthing families.
 Felicia is committed to the spiritual and sacred nature of pregnancy and birth, and to supporting a birthing woman/person’s sense of her own inner power.
 She believes that every birthing person deserves to determine their own birth preferences and approach, and offers non-judgemental, respectful support.

-Emerald Ortiz is a doula-in-training (Shafia Monroe/Full Circle Birth Spring 2018) with a long standing passion for birth.
+Emerald Ortiz is a doula trained by Shafia Monroe/Full Circle Birth with a long standing passion for birth.
 She earned her bachelor’s degree in social science at Providence College and is currently building her knowledge of birth through the Evidence Based Birth model and independent research in the midwifery model of care.
 In addition to her birth work, Emerald is committed to supporting families who have experienced loss and is a pregnancy and infant loss support advocate.
 Committed to equal care for all birthing people, she believes that all families deserve access to a doula and to be well informed and supported.
 She respectfully welcomes and serves all birthing people.

 Postpartum Doula, Certified Lactation Counselor